linda-seiter/CMSC115_2258/unit6_project/README.md

 2. **Parse Quantity and Threshold:**
    - Extract the quantity on hand and reorder threshold values from the item details string.
-   - If either value is invalid (e.g., not a valid number), return `null`.
+   - If either value can't be extracted (e.g., extract method returns -1), return `null`.

 3. **Determine Reorder Status:**
    - Compare the quantity on hand with the reorder threshold: